Bloat in dogs, also called Canine Gastric Dilatation-Volvulus. It is second only to cancer as a killer of dogs.

 Treatment for Dogs with Bloat

-Decompression of the stomach using a stomach tube and pump is often the first line of treatment in the emergency room for dogs with bloat.
+Decompression of the bloated stomach using a stomach tube and pump is often the first line of treatment in the emergency room for dogs with bloat.

 Dogs with bloat have frequently gone into shock because of the lack of normal blood flow to the heart.